-Dtrees vs dgraphs.
-Running RC on a dtree takes less space than running it on a dgraph, but produces much less information (probability of evidence instead of posterior marginals).
-To illustrate this difference concretely, we present in Fig. 9 two tradeoff curves for the Water network, assuming a dtree version of RC, which require much less memory compared to the curves in Fig. 5.
+&lt;sup>2Our Java implementation of RC on a Sun Ultra 10, 440 MHz information (probability of evidence instead of posterior marginals).
+To illustrate this difference concretely, we present in Figure 9 two tradeoff curves for the Water network, assuming a dtree version of RC, which require much less memory compared to the curves in Figure 6.
 Suppose now that we only have 1 MB of memory, instead of the 7.6 MB or 30.2 MB required by jointree algorithms, and we want to compute the posterior marginals for all variables.
-According to Fig. 5, we can do this in 693 seconds using the dgraph version of RC.
-The dtree version takes 16.3 seconds to compute the probability of evidence under this amount of memory, and we would have to run it 85 times to produce all posterior marginals for the Water network (given variable cardinalities in Water).
+According to Figure 6, we can do this in 669 seconds using the dgraph version of RC.
+The dtree version takes 16.7 seconds to compute the probability of evidence under this amount of memory, and we would have to run it 85 times to produce all posterior marginals for the Water network (given variable cardinalities in Water).